pgragnic/DataEngineering/6. Capstone Project/readme.md

 ## Step 1: Scope the Project and Gather Data

+### Scope

+The project goal is to provide a datalake containing information about COVID19.
+API scraping is used to gather fact data and CSV files are used for dimension data

-### Datasets
+### Datas

-This project contains 4 datasets related to COVID 19, see below description of these datasets.
+Data is composed of 4 datasets, see below description of these datasets.

 #### [Daily reports (csse_covid_19_daily_reports)](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports)